Tolga-Karahan/Studies/web/frontend/css/building-blocks/box-model/box-model.md

     2 - Inner display type
             Inner display type determines how elements inside the box are laid out.
         It can be changed via display property.
-It doesn't have effect on outer display type.

 ## Examples
         There are three block level elements in the example below.
 Paragraph has outer display type of block.
 It extends to the entire available width.
 List is also type of block.
 It means that it also extends to the entire width of the container, but in the example display of the inner elements are changed. span is an inline element, but its child can be displayed as a block element.